carpentries-incubator/geospatial-python/_episodes/09-raster-calculations.md

 {: .callout}

 ### Load and crop the Data
 For this episode, we will use one of the Sentinel-2 scenes that we have already employed in the previous episodes.

+> ## Introduce the Data
+>
+> We'll continue from the results of the satellite image search that we have carried out in an exercise from
+> [a previous episode]({{site.baseurl}}/05-access-data).
+We will load data starting from the `search.json` file.
+>
+> If you would like to work with the data for this lesson without downloading data on-the-fly, you can download the
+> raster data using this [link](https://figshare.com/ndownloader/files/36028100).
+Save the `geospatial-python-raster-dataset.tar.gz`
+> file in your current working directory, and extract the archive file by double-clicking on it or by running the
+> following command in your terminal `tar -zxvf geospatial-python-raster-dataset.tar.gz`.
+Use the file `geospatial-python-raster-dataset/search.json`
+> (instead of `search.json`) to get started with this lesson.
+{: .callout}

 Let's load the results of our initial imagery search using `pystac`:

 ~~~
 import pystac